DavisPL-Teaching/119/README.md

 Exams are closed-book, but you may bring a single-sided cheat sheet to each exam.
 Exams will be graded on Gradescope.

-I may choose to curve exams to a lower maximum score.
+Exams are curved: if needed, I reserve the right to introduce a curve by lowering the maximum score.
-That means, for example, if 100 points are possible, it may be entered as out of a smaller number of points like 95 or 85 for the purposes of calculating your grade, if the average score of the class was low or if there were unexpectedly difficult questions.
+For example, if 100 points are possible, it may be entered as out of a smaller number of points like 95 or 90 for the purposes of calculating your grade, if the average score of the class was low or if there were unexpectedly difficult questions.

 ### Final Grade